maickrau/ribotin/README.md

 ## rdnaConsensus

 rDNA consensus sequence builder.
 Input hifi.
-Extracts rDNA-specific reads based on k-mer matches to a reference rDNA sequence, builds a DBG out of them, extracts the most covered path as a consensus and bubbles as variants.
+Extracts rDNA-specific reads based on k-mer matches to a reference rDNA sequence or based on a [verkko](https://github.com/marbl/verkko) assembly, builds a DBG out of them, extracts the most covered path as a consensus and bubbles as variants.

 #### Compilation